openwfm/wrf-fire/other/Matlab/quicwind/readme.txt

 Mmul_v                      Multiply wind field to flux matrix and 3d field, 1d indexing    mat_mul_v_test
 add_terrain_to_mesh         Modify 3D mesh vertically to follow terrain                     plot_mesh_test
 adj_mat_test                Test that the matrices of div3 and grad3z are adjoint
-adj_test.m                  Test if grad3z and div3 are adjoint, without matrices all_test.m                  Run all tests block_example.m             Flow with block obstacle, by FFT cell2vec.m cell_sizes.m
+adj_test                    Test if grad3z and div3 are adjoint, without matrices all_test                    Run all tests block_example               Compute flow with block obstacle using FFT cell2vec                    Flatten cell matrix of matrices to a vector cell_sizes.m check_mesh.m div3.m
-check_mesh.m
-div3.m